idaholab/moose/modules/stochastic_tools/doc/content/source/reporters/MappingReporter.md

 This object is responsible for mapping high-dimensional solution fields to low-dimensional vectors.
 The mapped vectors are then stored within the reporter data storage.
 The [!param](/Reporters/MappingReporter/mapping) parameter can be used to specify the mapping object from the `Mappings` block.
-The variables which need to be mapped cen be defined using [!param](/Reporters/MappingReporter/variables).
+The variables which need to be mapped can be defined using [!param](/Reporters/MappingReporter/variables).
 There are two distinct ways to use this object:

 1. +In conjunction with a [ParallelSolutionStorage.md] object:+ In this case, the first time